 Once admitted to the Program, students are issued a letter of acceptance by FU.
 Students use this document to apply for their student visa at the nearest German embassy or consulate.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.
 FU's International Students Office provides guidance on how to obtain such documentation.

-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 FU holds a mandatory orientation for students prior to the beginning of classes.

 How to Apply

-- FU makes the final admissions decision and corresponds directly with Program participants regarding course registration, accommodation, orientation programs, etc.
+FU makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.